 Second, their data on race differences are of questionable validity because their literature review was selective and their original analyses were based on self-reports.

-Third, they provided no evidence that these race differences had significant effects on reproduction or that sexual restraint is a characteristic.
+Third, they provided no evidence that these race differences had significant effects on reproduction or that sexual restraint is a K characteristic.

 Finally, they did not adequately rule out environmental explanations for their data."